s-meenaghan7/s-meenaghan7/README.md

 -<img
     src="https://github.com/devicons/devicon/blob/master/icons/spring/spring-original.svg" alt="Spring" height="20" width="20"
-/> I am also learning more about full-stack development to broaden my skillset and increase the value I can bring to a team.
+/> I am also learning more about full-stack development to broaden my skillset and increase the value I can bring to the team.

 -⚡ I like to focus my attention on project-based learning, but I also enjoy solving problems on Codewars and Leetcode to level up my programming skills and prepare for interviews.

 -📭 You can get in touch with me here: [![Linkedin Badge](https://img.shields.io/badge/-smeenaghan-blue?style=plastic&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/seanmeenaghan/) or, visit my website hosted on AWS <a href="https://www.seanmeenaghan.com/">here</a>!

 ---